Parallel (2018 film): Plot

 The alternative Josh is drugged and wakes up in the new world seeing his three friends packing up.
-The three convince Josh that he got drunk and doesn't remember getting rich and getting hired into his dream job.
+The three convince Josh that he got drunk and does not remember getting rich and getting hired into his dream job.
 This has been fixed up by Noel and Josh drives away to take up the job.
+However he gets unhinged as his memories of his past doesn't match with the things he discover in this world.

 Devin tries to find an alternative universe where his father is still alive, eventually succeeding and meeting him.

 Noel continues to steal ideas from different worlds and starts to spy on Devin and Leena.
 Later Devin and Leena grow intimate and share a night of passion which Noel sees.

 The next morning Devin has seemingly disappeared in search of his father.

-Noel disposes of Devin's phone in the trash and Leena recovers it and uses it to track Devin's movements to a lakeside cabin.
-Devin tells her that Noel launched a lawsuit for patents against him.
+Leena asks Noel and he dismisses it as typical Devin and says he will come back in couple of weeks.
+Later Leena sees Noel disposes of Devin's phone in the trash and Leena recovers it and uses it to track Devin's movements to a lakeside cabin.
+There Devin tells her that Noel told him that Seth has launched a lawsuit for patents against them so he has to leave the country until the lawsuit is over.
 Devin has no recollection of sleeping with Leena and Leena realises that Noel has killed the real Devin.
 Noel has imported a new Devin from an alternate universe and left him at the cabin while he figures out how to reintroduce him into the group.
 Leena leaves the new Devin with the original Devin's phone.

-Back at the house, Leena confronts Noel who shows her some amazing technical devices he has stolen from alternate universes and says they should get back together.

 Josh sneaks into the house and threatens Noel with a gun.
-Josh has become unhinged as he can't work out what is going on in his life.
+Josh has become unhinged as he cannot work out what is going on in his life.
 In a struggle with Noel his gun goes off badly wounding Noel.
-Just then another copy of Noel appears with a futuristic gun, he shoots the injured Noel and Josh and the gun vaporises the bodies.
+Just then another copy of Noel appears with a futuristic gun and shoots the injured Noel and Josh.